Platinum-Saber/Infinite-Stack/SEM-3/CS2043-Operating Systems/OS Introduction.md

 >[!EXAMPLE]- Computer system operations
 >- I/O devices and the CPUs can execute concurrently
 >- Each device controller is in charge of a particular type
->- Each device controller has a local buffer
+>- Each device controller has a `local buffer`
->- Each device controller
+>- Each device controller type has an operating system `device driver` to manage it.
+>- CPUs move data from/to main memory to/from local buffers
+>- I/O is from device to local buffer of c